 Andy Kolar, President

 Andy is the Assistant Director of Bands and Percussion Instructor at Sacred Heart University in Fairfield, CT.
 Before coming to Connecticut he taught at several high schools in the Pittsburgh, PA area and at the University of Oklahoma while completing his Masters Degree.
 Andy marched for two years with the DCI Division I Drum & Bugle Corps, Capital Regiment, and for seven years in two WGI (Winter Guard International) percussion ensembles, The Royal Crusaders and Project Percussion.
 He has worked with the DCI Division I Drum & Bugle Corps, Magic of Orlando (DCI), and DCA Drum & Bugle Corps, Connecticut Hurricanes, as a marching technician.
 He has performed with the Allegheny Brass Band, Butler County Symphony Orchestra, & Fort Smith Symphony.
 He continues to write and arrange music for concert and marching percussion ensembles and has a personal educator endorsement with Vic Firth.
-Through this personal endorsement, he has helped Sacred Heart University to become an official Vic Firth school.
+Through this personal endorsement, he has helped Sacred Heart University to attain sponsorships with Vic Firth, Zildjian, Remo, and Yamaha.
 The Sacred Heart University Percussion Ensemble has been a regular attendee and performer at the CT Day of Percussion since he came to SHU.
 He has presented at the Pennsylvania Music Educators Association Conference, Pennsylvania Day of Percussion, Connecticut Day of Percussion, Connecticut Music Educators Association Conference, and is an active member of PAS (Percussive Arts Society), CMEA (Connecticut Music Educators Association), and NAfME (The National Association for Music Education).
 He has a BM in Music Education from Slippery Rock University and a MM in Percussion Performance from The University of Oklahoma.
 His primary teachers have been Dr. David Glover and Dr. Lance Drege.

 Matt Bronson, Vice President